[HISTORY: Adopted by the Town Board of the Town of Grand Chute 1-9-1997 as Ch. 8 of the 1997 Code. Amendments noted where applicable.]

 Nuisance.
-No vehicle as hereinabove defined shall be stored or allowed to remain in the open upon public or private property within the Town for a period in excess of one month, unless it is in connection with a duly authorized sales or repair business enterprise located in a properly zoned area.
+No vehicle as hereinabove defined shall be stored or allowed to remain in the open upon public or private property within the Town, unless it is in connection with a duly authorized sales or repair business enterprise located in a properly zoned area.
 Any violation of this section is a nuisance.

 Abatement by owner.
 The owner of any property within this Town upon which a vehicle as hereinabove defined is stored or permitted to remain and also the owner of any such vehicle shall, jointly and severally, abate said nuisance by the prompt removal of such vehicle into a completely enclosed building authorized to be used for such storage purposes, if within the limits of the Town, or otherwise remove the same to a location outside the Town.